-Convert image files with our easy to use and free tool.
-Our tool lets you upload a JPG (Joint Photographic Experts Group) file and from this, create a new image saved in the DXF (Drawing Exchange Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
+Convert image files with our easy to use and free DXF conversion tool.
+Our tool lets you upload a JPG (Joint Photographic Experts Group) file and from this, create a new DXF (Drawing Exchange Format) formatted file that you can then download and use within AutoCAD and other high definition vector graphics applications.

 First click the "Upload..." button, select your JPG file to upload.
 Select any configuration options.
 When the JPG to DXF conversion has completed, you can download your DXF file straight away.